mworia-Br/Django-AWS-Practice-STREAMING-APP-/readme.md

 # Django Music Streaming App
-An online streaming app using Django based on these project here: http://listenapp.manjurulhoque.com/
+An online streaming app using Django based on this project here: http://listenapp.manjurulhoque.com/

 Features: